New EDHECinfra research documents the factors behind the evolution of unlisted infrastructure prices over past 15 years.

-Because private infrastructure is a very illiquid market and assets seldom trade, just looking at average reported prices is insufficient and biased.
-The paper uses actual transaction prices and advanced statistical techniques to estimate unbiased factor effects and apply these to a much larger group of companies (the EDHECinfra universe) which is built to be representative of the investable market.
+In a a very illiquid market where assets seldom trade, such as infrastructure, just looking at average reported prices can give insufficient and biased data.
+The paper uses actual transaction prices and advanced statistical techniques to estimate unbiased factor effects.
+It then applies these to a much larger group (the EDHECinfra universe).
+Our selections are based on criteria that investors actually find useful, and provide excellent representation of the investable market.

-Six factors are found to explain the market prices of unlisted infrastructure investments over the past 15 years; size, leverage, profits, term spread, value and growth.
+Research has identified six factors that explain the market prices of unlisted infrastructure investments over the past 15 years; size, leverage, profits, term spread, value and growth.
 To these usual suspects, one can add sector and geographic effects.
 The result is an unbiased view of the evolution of prices (price-to-sales and price-to-earnings ratios).

 Thierry Déau, Chairman of LTIIA said: “This new research shows that infrastructure valuations make sense today but also that focusing on systematic risks is an important aspect of value creation for investors in infrastructure.
 The existence of “value” effect for greenfield projects is good illustration of this fact.”

-Blanc-Brude added: “Unlisted infrastructure prices should continue to be driven by common risk factors, some of which are relevant across asset classes.
+Blanc-Brude highlights the similarities – and important differences – between listed and unlisted assets.
+“Unlisted infrastructure prices should continue to be driven by common risk factors, some of which are relevant across asset classes.
 Unlisted infrastructure equity is actually found to be somewhat correlated with public equities, but also to have a different profile.
 Higher dividend pay-out ratios make future revenues more valuable today, while higher financial and operational leverage make future profits more uncertain.”

 The paper concludes that average valuations have reached a plateau since 2016.
-Two of the main drivers of the slowdown of prices are the impact of the leverage factor and of interest rates on discount rates.
+Two key drivers of the slowdown are the impact of the leverage factor and interest rates on discount rates.